Learning Evolution via Optimization Knowledge Adaptation: Experiments

-\subsection{Parameter setting}
+\subsubsection{Parameter setting}

 All experiments are conducted on a Linux platform with a GPU 2080Ti (Memory: 12 GB, CUDA version: 11.3).
-The implementations of baselines are obtained from a JAX-based evolutionary strategies library \cite{10.1145/3583133.3590733}.
+The implementations of baselines are obtained from a JAX-based evolutionary strategies library \footnote{The Python code for all comparison baselines is provided at \url{https://github.com/RobertTLange/evosax}.} \cite{10.1145/3583133.3590733}.
 For SimpleGA, GESMR-GA, CMAES, and XNES, the primary control parameters are automatically tuned.
 Other hyperparameters are optimized using grid search to identify the best combinations.
 For LGA and LES, we used the pre-trained parameters provided by the authors.
 All baselines are configured with a population size of 20 and a maximum of 200 generations.
-Detailed parameter settings are listed in Supplementary Table \ref{tab:parameters}.
+Detailed parameter settings are listed in Table \ref{tab:parameters}.
+The parameter settings for OKAEM can be found in Supplementary Appendix B.